 San Diego’s Economy

-From life sciences to military and defense, learn more about the makeup of San Diego’s economy below.
+From life sciences to military and defense, explore the interactive dashboard below and learn more about the makeup of San Diego’s economy.
+For additional information regarding the dashboard, please see the Traded Clusters Technical Note.
 Interested in more industry-specific info?
 Visit our Industry Profiles.

 Quarterly Snapshot

-Every quarter, San Diego Regional EDC analyzes key economic indicators that are important to understanding the economy and the region’s standing relative to the 25 most populous metropolitan areas in the U.S.
+Every quarter, San Diego Regional EDC analyzes key economic indicators to help you understand the dynamics and outlook of the region’s economy.

 Key Industries

-With breakthrough technology companies and research organizations, the largest military concentration in the world and a strong tourism industry, the San Diego region has one of the most dynamic economies in the country.
-The below profiles take a deep dive into the industries that make San Diego the innovation hub that it is, with data on employment, businesses, wages, and more.
+With breakthrough technology companies and research organizations, the largest military concentration in the world, and a strong tourism industry, the San Diego region has one of the most dynamic economies in the country.
+Deep dive into the industries that make San Diego the global innovation hub it is, with data on employment, businesses, wages, and more.

 Aerospace